Grand Ronde, Oregon: History

 The Spaulding-Miami Lumber Company created and owned the town proper in the early 1920s as part of its logging operations.
 A rail line and several related buildings were built as well as a hotel.
 A spur of the railroad headed south out of the town across Rock Creek and into the coastal range.
 Electricity was brought to the town in 1922 according to the Lumber World Review, Volume 42, published in January 1922.

 The Confederated Tribes of the Grand Ronde Community own and operate Spirit Mountain Casino, which is a major local employer.
-In 1997, the casino created the Spirit Mountain Community Fund, which supports a number of charities both within Polk County and throughout Oregon from the casino's gambling revenue.
+In 1997, the casino created the Spirit Mountain Community Fund, which supports several charities both within Polk County and throughout Oregon from the casino's gambling revenue.
 In January 2010, the CDP was expanded to include areas located inside Yamhill County.

-There was quite a bit of communication about the name of the town going back and forth between the Oregon Geographic board and the United States Geographic Board starting in 1919.
-Initially the State was calling for the town to be officially named "Grande Ronde" using the typical French spelling, (possibly due to the history of French Canadian fur trapping in the area via the Hudson Bay Company), though through research and correspondence lasting into the early 1940s, the name as spelled currently, "Grand Ronde", was made official.
+There was quite a bit of communication about the name of the town going back and forth between the Oregon Geographic Board and the United States Geographic Board starting in 1919.
+Initially, the State was calling for the town to be officially named "Grande Ronde" using the typical French spelling, (possibly due to the history of French Canadian fur trapping in the area via the Hudson Bay Company), though through research and correspondence lasting into the early 1940s, the name as spelled currently, "Grand Ronde", was made official.